“Anyone who can leave the Yucatán with indifference has never been an artist and will never be a scholar.“

 I have developed a nuanced view of life in Merida.
 No place is perfect.
 With time, I see that my issues with living in Merida have both good and bad sides.

 Many expats (both in Merida and other expat communities worldwide) share many issues.
-I think, like me, most expats can succeed in their new life if they develop a balanced perspective.
+Like me, most expats can succeed in their new life if they develop a balanced perspective.

 An Analysis of the Cons of Living in Merida (Why Many Cons are Not So Bad After All)